Revisiting the Geometrically Decaying Step Size: Linear Convergence for Smooth or Non-Smooth Functions: Abstract

 \section{Abstract}

-We revisit the geometrically decaying step size given a positive condition number, under which a locally Lipschitz function shows linear convergence.
-The positivity does not require the function to satisfy convexity, weak convexity, quasar convexity, or sharpness, but instead amounts to a property strictly weaker than the assumptions used in existing works.
+We revisit the geometrically decaying step size given a positive inverse condition number, under which a locally Lipschitz function shows linear convergence.
+The positivity does not require the function to satisfy convexity, weak convexity, quasar convexity, or sharpness, but instead amounts to a property strictly weaker than the assumptions used in existing works (\textit{e.g.}, weak convexity + sharpness).
 We propose a clean and simple subgradient descent algorithm that requires minimal knowledge of problem constants, applicable to either smooth or non-smooth functions.